Renewable resources: Fisheries model¶

 plt.show()

 This shows the natural regeneration of the renewable resource.
 We note that there are TWO biological equilibriums, which can be found by setting $G(S) = 0$ (i.e. the situation in which there are no natural changes to the fish population).
 This results in (1) $S=K=10$ million or (2) $S=0$.
-The first equilibrium occurs because beyond 10 million fish the growth in fish stock is negative, as the ocean reached its capacity to support fish and the fish will starve.
+The first equilibrium occurs because beyond 10 million fish the growth in fish stock is negative, as the ocean reached its capacity to support fish and the net growth of fish is negative (starvation, diseases kill more fish than birth can produce additional fish).
 The second equilibrium is an extinction equilibrium.
 0 fish cannot reproduce.
 The first (second) equilibrium is stable (unstable), meaning that small deviations from the equilibrium will (not) result in a gravitation back to that same equilibrium, as indicated with the arrows.

-We can also make a plot over time.
-The following plots start with an initial stock $S_0$ and show how many periods it takes to nearly rebound to its full capacity $K$.
+We can also plot the fish stock over time.
+The following plots start with an initial stock $S_0$ and show how many periods it takes to (nearly) rebound to its full capacity $K$.
+(We do still do not introduce harvesting yet.)

 def stock_time(S0,periods):